bijoutrouvaille/klunk/README.md

 - Global or individual propagating options per suite
 - Miniature underscore utility
 - A simple, yet powerful syntax
-- Works as a module and in the browser
+- Works as a NodeJs module

 ### An Example